-Dialysis is a method for performing the filtration tasks of the kidneys artificially in patients with end stage renal failure or complications of renal failure.
+Dialysis is a method for performing the filtration tasks of the kidneys artificially.
+It is used in patients with end-stage renal failure or complications of acute kidney injury.
 It involves removing excess fluid, solutes and waste products.

-The mnemonic is AEIOU can be used to remember the indications for acute dialysis in patients with a severe AKI:
+The “AEIOU” mnemonic can be used for the indications for short-term dialysis:

 - A – Acidosis (severe and not responding to treatment)

-- E – Electrolyte abnormalities (severe and unresponsive hyperkalaemia)
+- E – Electrolyte abnormalities (particularly treatment-resistant hyperkalaemia)

 - I – Intoxication (overdose of certain medications)